Fix Mac Won't Restart or Boot in Ventura/Monterey/Big Sur in 2023 - Qiling

 Conclusion

-Coming to the quick fixes for Mac won't restart error, some of the top solutions include force restart, resetting NVRAM or PRAM, or booting the Mac in Safe mode.
-Further, users can enter recovery mode, run disk utility, reset SMC fixing, or run Apple diagnostics.
-No more fuss when you can go through our detailed guide for solving Mac restart issues after the update.
+If your Mac won't restart after an update, there are several quick fixes to try.
+You can try a force restart, resetting NVRAM or PRAM, or booting in Safe mode.
+Alternatively, you can enter recovery mode, run disk utility, reset the SMC, or run Apple diagnostics to resolve the issue.
+For a more detailed solution, you can refer to our guide for troubleshooting Mac restart problems after an update.

 Mac Won't Start in Safe Mode FAQs